 Some people find it very easy to generate lots of ideas – others don’t.
 Some people are very comfortable pushing their ideas forward – others aren’t.
 However, if you want to get the most from your team, you need to encourage everyone to participate.

-At Oxford Creativity we have found that putting a big ideas sheet up on the wall and giving everyone post it notes to write their ideas on, encourages everyone to share their ideas.
+We have found that putting a big ideas sheet up on the wall and giving everyone post it notes to write their ideas on, encourages everyone to share their ideas.
 Even the quieter people, who are often shouted down during brainstorming, also participate when given this space and encouragement.
 And I say this as a noisy, confident person who loves to share her ideas.

 5) You can be under the tyranny of a facilitator